orguetta/orguetta/CV.md

 ## Additional Information

-- Active contributor to the cybersecurity and technology blog [Guetta’s CyberChronicles](https://blog.guetta.tech).
+- Active contributor to the cybersecurity and technology blog [Guetta’s Tech & more](https://blog.guetta.tech).
 - Developer of **NetScaler Guardian**, an automation tool for NetScaler security.
 - Certified in military and civilian security clearance.